22 Best Beach Towns for an Affordable Summer Vacation

 "Old Florida" is the way travel blogger Becky Beall describes Mexico Beach.
 There isn't a single stoplight in the 5-mile-long community, and life moves at a leisurely pace.
 Biking, fishing from the pier, and searching for seashells along the beach are among the highlights here, ideal for those in search of a quiet respite.
 Don't miss the tiny diner Killer Seafood, says Beall, where the fish tacos are a must-try.

-Stay: Accommodations range from quaint cottages to Gulf-front rooms and vacation homes.
-Seas the Day Vacation Rentals offers two-bedroom cottages that sleep as many as six people starting at about $150 a night.
+Stay: Accommodations range from quaint cottages to vacation homes.
+Parker Realty offers a cottage between the highway and beach that sleep as many as six people starting at about $135 a night for each person.

 Another small beach town on Travel & Leisure's Best in America list, Lubec also has the unique distinction of being the most easterly town in the United States.
 Two lighthouses, quaint fishing wharves, nearly 100 miles of shoreline, and incredible natural beauty are notable draws.
 For a little more structured entertainment, check out the selection of summer arts workshops at Summer Keys, including piano lessons, photography classes, creative writing, dancing, and more.

-Stay: The Inn on the Wharf, located in a renovated, 106-year-old sardine factory, offers two-bedroom, two-bathroom apartments with covered decks overlooking the ocean for $150 to $180 a night.
+Stay: The Inn on the Wharf, located in a renovated, 107-year-old sardine factory, offers two-bedroom, two-bathroom apartments with covered decks overlooking the ocean for $150 to $180 a night.

 Essential summertime activities here include exploring the pristine lengths of Crane Beach in nearby Ipswich and ending the day with a feast of fried clams at Woodman's.
 A place that typifies small-town New England beach life, Essex has yet to be overdeveloped or overrun by crowds.
 It's still dominated by winding country roads and vast picturesque marshes and estuaries that can be navigated in small rowboats or kayaks.
 It's also known as America's antiques capital, with more than two dozen shops clustered within a mile of each other.
 The Essex Shipbuilding Museum is home to a fascinating collection of photos and artifacts.